torvalds/linux/Documentation/process/security-bugs.rst

 are trusted, so the consequences of accidentally including the wrong maintainer are essentially a bit more noise for that person, i.e. nothing dramatic.
-As such, a suitable method to figure the list of maintainers (which kernel security officers use) is to rely on the get_maintainers.pl script, tuned to only report maintainers.
+As such, a suitable method to figure the list of maintainers (which kernel security officers use) is to rely on the get_maintainer.pl script, tuned to only report maintainers.
 This script, when passed a file name, will look for its path in the MAINTAINERS file to figure a hierarchical list of relevant maintainers.
 Calling it a first time with the finest level of filtering will